Logo

-Robert Sanford Brustein was born on April 21,1927 and is an American theatrical critic, producer, playwright, writer, and educator.
+Robert Sanford Brustein was an American theatrical critic, producer, playwright, writer, and educator.

 2.

-Robert Brustein founded both the Yale Repertory Theatre in New Haven, Connecticut, and the American Repertory Theater in Cambridge, Massachusetts, where he remains a creative consultant, and was the theatre critic for The New Republic.
+Robert Brustein founded the Yale Repertory Theatre while serving as dean of the Yale School of Drama in New Haven, Connecticut, as well as the American Repertory Theater and Institute for Advanced Theater Training at Harvard University in Cambridge, Massachusetts, where he was a creative consultant until his death, and was the theatre critic for The New Republic.

 3.